xaviergmail/xlib/README.md

     -- Initiate a query chain
     DB.sample()
-        -- Add a sequential query to the chain :query(DB.sample.players.get(steamid))
+        -- Add a sequential query to the chain
+        -- If your query returns more than one row, use queryall instead :query(DB.sample.players.get(steamid))
             :result(function(q, row)
                 -- Return next_action, vararg parameters.